 Demographics We provide a detailed analysis of our subjects' demographic characteristics, broken down by treatment group, in the Online Appendix B.1.
-While our subjects are not highly representations.
+While our subjects are not highly represented by the output of the output

 &lt;sup>36We turned to AMT after pilot experiments revealed that the concept of compound interest was already familiar to most Stanford undergraduates.
 For reviews and evaluations of behavioral research conducted with AMT, see Horton et al. (2011), Mason and Suri (2012), and Peysakhovich et al. (2014).